 In today’s world, people don’t want to spend time on searching and sorting.
 In fact, a good search experience today is one that doesn’t even require you to search.

-Can you get there with federated search?
-We say that if your content lives in more than one database (as is often the case), it will be nearly impossible.
+Can you get there with a federated search?
+If your content comes from more than one data source (which is almost always the case), it will be nearly impossible.

-Here is a summary comparing unified search vs federated search, to help you decide which one is right for you:
+Here is a summary comparing unified enterprise search and federated search, to help you decide which one is right for you:

 Today the search UX is incredibly important to users.
 A good search is one where you barely feel you’re doing the work of searching, but one that gets you to your desired outcome faster than you can say “lasagna.”